 Molossian dogs were used against elephants because they scared the giant animals into a panic which brought down many soldiers who were in the elephant’s way.

 (Just like the pigs)

-Dogs have been relied on heavily in many purposes now focusing on bomb detection and as guards.
+Dogs have been relied on heavily for many purposes now focusing on bomb detection and as guards.

-Dogs wore spiked metal collars and mail armor then were arranged attack formations during the Roman empire.
+Dogs wore spiked metal collars and mail armor and then arranged attack formations during the Roman empire.

 This many times disabled the knight until their master provided the final kill.